Translate this page into:

 We acknowledge the Tertiary Education Trust Fund which provided the funding for this study.

-The approval of the Research Ethics Committee of the Federal Medical Center Yenagoa was obtained.
+The research/study was approved by the Research Ethics Committee of Federal Medical Center Yenagoa.

 Declaration of patient consent